syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/006_Python_parser.md

 ><38>2017-04-05T12:16:46 localhost prg00000[1234]: seq: 0000000000, thread: 0000,
 >runid: 1491387406, stamp: 2017-04-05T12:16:46 >PADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADD

-The syslog-ng OSE parser object references the LoggenParser class and passes a set of regular expressions to parse the loggen messages.
+The {{ site.product.short_name }} parser object references the LoggenParser class and passes a set of regular expressions to parse the loggen messages.
 The init() method of the LoggenParser class compiles these expressions into a pattern.
 The parse method uses these patterns to extract the fields of the message into name-value pairs.
-The destination template of the syslog-ng OSE log statement uses the extracted fields to format the output message.
+The destination template of the
+{{ site.product.short_name }} log statement uses the extracted fields to format the output message.

 ```config